 Lucinda J. Black

 However, not all agree that red meat has links to health benefits.
-Indeed, the World Health Organization (WHO) classified red meat as "probably carcinogenic" to humans in 2015.
+Indeed, the

 Earlier this year, researchers found that people who ate small amounts of unprocessed red meat, amounting to 65 g or less per day, had a moderately higher risk of death.